Close ILTakeCare Suggestion

 • The concerned authority will issue the permit after verifying all your travel-related documents.

-Things to Pack for Your Bhutan Trip
+Things to carry for your Bhutan trip

 When preparing for your trip to Bhutan, it is essential to pack wisely to ensure a comfortable and enjoyable experience.
 Here are some critical items to consider: